SpineEventEngine/base/protoc-plugin/README.md

 Please also note, that the `.spine` directory is deleted upon the `:clean` Gradle task by default.

 #### Compilation

+`protoc` invokes the shell runner and passes a serialized message to it via standard I/O. The runner starts the JAR executable with the same input and returns its output to `protoc` (again via standard I/O).

+This level of indirectness is required since operating system does not treat JAR files as executables, so a special CLI command is required to start a JAR.

 On the Protobuf compile time, the plugin handles the code generation requests from `protoc`.
 The response contains the Java code to be written.
 For example, for generating marker interfaces,